Atemu/bookwalker-dl/README.md

 * `chapters/`: A directory with all chapters as sub-directories that contain the individual pages' images
 * `pages/`: A directory with sequentially named symlinks to the chapters' pages

+Dependencies are listed in `shell.nix`, they should be pretty clear even if you don't use Nix.

 # License

 This project is licensed under the GPLv2 or, at your choice, any later version released by the Free Software Foundation.